Tannhäuser: Tannhäuser legend

-Richard Wagner adapted the legend in his three-act opera Tannhäuser, completed in 1845.
+The motif became most popular as the principal source for Richard Wagner's large three-act opera Tannhäuser (1845), which changes a few story elements and is known for including a scandalous depiction of the revels of Venus's court in its first scene.
 The plot of the opera covers both the Tannhäuser legend and the epic of the Sängerkrieg at Wartburg Castle.